Please Hold to My Hand

 "Please Hold to My Hand" is the fourth episode of the first season of the American post-apocalyptic drama television series The Last of Us.
 Written by series co-creator Craig Mazin and directed by Jeremy Webb, it aired on HBO on February 5, 2023.
 In the episode, Joel (Pedro Pascal) and Ellie (Bella Ramsey) encounter an ambush in Kansas City, Missouri.
-Elsewhere in the city, bandit leader Kathleen (Melanie Lynskey), her second-in-command Perry (Jeffrey Pierce), and their group search for Henry (Lamar Johnson) and his brother Sam (Keivonn Montreal Woodard).
+Elsewhere in the city, resistance leader Kathleen (Melanie Lynskey), her second-in-command Perry (Jeffrey Pierce), and their group search for Henry (Lamar Johnson) and his brother Sam (Keivonn Montreal Woodard).

 Kansas City replaced Pittsburgh, as seen in the video game on which the series is based, as Mazin found the production location in Calgary more closely resembled the city and the distance to Kansas City justified additional character development.
 The writers felt adapting to television allowed an opportunity to explore characters like Kathleen and Perry, who were not in the game.
 The episode received positive reviews, with praise for its writing, direction, cinematography, and performances of Lynskey, Pascal, and Ramsey.
 It was watched by 7.5 million viewers on its first day.